 • have the intention to reside permanently or indefinitely in Cayman.

-In order to acquire a domicile of choice in Cayman, in practice, you must actively sever ties with your country of origin (for example, England and Wales, Scotland or Northern Ireland).
-You must also begin to actively acquire a new domicile of choice.
+In order to have historically acquired a domicile of choice in Cayman before October 2024, in practice, you must have actively sever ties with your country of origin (for example, England and Wales, Scotland or Northern Ireland).
+You must have also begun to actively acquire a new domicile of choice.
 Certain actions are indicative of the adoption of a new domicile of choice.
 For example, making a will under Cayman law, cancelling UK club memberships and buying a family home in the Cayman Islands.

 His Majesty's Revenue and Customs (HMRC) can request that you (or your heirs or executors) present strong evidence to show your intention to live in Cayman, either permanently or indefinitely.
 Even though living in Cayman for a long period of time is an important factor, it does not in itself establish a domicile of choice in the Cayman Islands.